atom/node-keytar/README.md

-# Keytar - Mac OS X Keychain Node Module
+# keytar - Mac OS X Keychain Node Module

 Get, add, and delete passwords in the Keychain.